iMAGRAY/Shelldone/docs/sponsor.md

 # Sponsoring

-If you use and find wezterm valuable, please consider sponsoring its development.
+If you use and find shelldone valuable, please consider sponsoring its development.

 Your support helps to validate the time spent so far and encourages me to spend